AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 device USM.
 By using `vkGetBufferDeviceAddress` we can get a device addressable to give to the user that they can use in a kernel.
-However, host/shared USM isn't supportable as this pointer isn't valid on host, the underlying Vulkan buffer needs memory mapped to a make that possible which is an intermediate step that the SYCL runtime performs when the user invokes a SYCL API using a device USM pointer.
+However, host/shared USM isn't supportable as this pointer isn't valid on host, the underlying Vulkan buffer needs memory mapped to a make that possible.
+This mapping is an implementation detail that the SYCL runtime performs when it needs to access the data at a device USM pointer on host, for example when implementing `sycl::buffer`.

 In order to implement `memcpy` using the asynchronous command-buffer API, we need to use the VK buffer objects tied to those device addressable USM